ThangLeQuoc/vietnamese-provinces-database/README.md

 Don't forget to leave a :star: if you find this repository helpful.
 It's would help to cheer us up to we can deliver valuable product to support our community.

 **Data status**
-Last update at: November 2021
+Last update at: June 2022
-Most recent decree: [387/NQ-UBTVQH15][source government decree]
+Most recent decree: [469/NQ-UBTVQH15][source government decree]

 ## Overview